CNZ NTS LOGO 2023 FINAL

 Welcome to NTS (National Track Series).

-Open to U17 through to U23 male and female riders, the three-round series has been developed by Cycling New Zealand to provide a series of track racing opportunities for developing riders in a competitive and supported environment.
+Open to U17 through to U23 male and female riders (please read the entry criteria below if you are outside of this), the series has been developed by CNZ to provide a series of track racing opportunities for developing riders in a competitive and supported environment.

 The objectives of the series include offering riders the opportunity to develop increased tactical and technical awareness (and bunch skills for Endurance riders) and to provide riders with relevant and practicable educational, coaching and tactical/technical workshops.